-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the appointment of probationary teacher assistants as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the appointment of probationary teacher assistants as follows":

 Name Tenure Area School Step Dates

 Krizan, Garrett ENL Teacher Sachem East 1-3 11/15/18-

 Assistant 11/15/22